Sunday, June 21, 2009

 seed stitch beanie

-i had some extra yarn, so i also did a quick scarf to match while i was visiting. i'm pretty sure a scarf isn't the best idea for a baby, but it did make for a super cute little ensemble, if even for just a photo . . . though at the moment i can't seem to get the photo on here.
+i had some extra yarn, so i also did a quick scarf to match while i was visiting. i'm pretty sure a scarf isn't the best idea for a baby, but it did make for a super cute little ensemble, if even for just a photo . . .

 purl striped beanie